Historic Preservation at the Juliette Gordon Low Birthplace

 Award for Excellence in Restoration.

-The Juliette Gordon Low Birthplace is an urban site consisting of three buildings on two lots in the middle of downtown Savannah, Georgia.
+The Juliette Gordon Low Birthplace is an urban site consisting of several buildings on two lots in the middle of downtown Savannah, Georgia.
 The house and outbuilding directly behind were completed by 1821.
 By 1953, the house was in disrepair, having been divided into apartments in the 1940s.
 The outbuilding was modified for commercial use in the 1930s with a large window fronting Bull Street, and was leased to Hodge Optical downstairs and another small business upstairs.

 Two apartments occupied each floor of the main house except the basement and top floor, which remained empty.
 The side porch, or piazza, was enclosed as a bedroom, and on the upper floor a small kitchen projected out from the building’s façade.